patricuismart/cuidado-con-grogu/README.md

 <img  alt="GIF" src="https://www.gifmaniacos.es/wp-content/uploads/2021/03/gifmaniacos.es-15-2.gif" />
 📍 This project is a SPA that simulates the behaviour of a game- developed and design with React.

+The game is very simple.
+We will have 6 boxes that represent a path in the Razor Crest cargo area that leads to the locker where the merchandise is safe.
+The user has to to secure the merch before Grogu reachs the locker!
+GOOD LUCK!

 ## Components and Layout:
 Build with React Router Dom.